pbhuwa/CommandLines/MySql.md

 WHERE condition;
 ```

-##### **Update a View**
+---

-A view always displays fresh data since the database engine recreates it each time, using the view’s
+### How to Update a View
-SQL statement.
-To refresh your view use the next code:
+A view always reflects the latest data.
+To refresh or modify a view, use:
 ```
 CREATE OR REPLACE VIEW view_name AS
 SELECT column1, column2, ...